bahmanmdd/DAP/readme.md

         * Ensure it's added to the correct module (e.g., "PGraph_Anchorage_Duration" or the main "DAP" module).
 3.  **Compilation:**
     * IntelliJ IDEA should automatically compile the project.
 If not, you can trigger a build via `Build -> Build Project`.

+## Manual Project Setup (Alternative to using .iml files)

+The recommended way to set up this project in IntelliJ IDEA is to import it using the existing `.iml` files (`DAP.iml` and potentially `PGraph...Duration/DAP.iml` or similar for the module).
+These files contain project configuration, including source folder definitions and specific folder exclusions that are important for the project to compile and run correctly.

+If you are setting up the project manually in IntelliJ IDEA without relying on the `.iml` files, or if you are using a different IDE, you will need to configure the `PGraph...Duration` directory as a source root (or module) and then **manually exclude the following folders** from the `PGraph...Duration/src/` path to avoid compilation errors or incorrect behavior:

+* `PGraph...Duration/src/deneysel`
+* `PGraph...Duration/src/pgraph/CAOStar`
+* `PGraph...Duration/src/pgraph/rdp`

+**How to Exclude Folders in IntelliJ IDEA (if setting up manually):**

+1. Open your Project Structure (`File -> Project Structure...`).
+2. Select "Modules" on the left.
+3. Find your module that contains the `PGraph...Duration/src` directory.
+4. In the sources tab for that module, navigate to and select each of the folders listed above.
+5. Click the "Excluded" button (or right-click and mark as "Excluded").

 ## Running the Simulation